deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16153/index.md

 ![](figures/figures_31_0.png)

-> 🔼 The figure shows a bar chart comparing the aggregate performance of various multilingual and English-centric multimodal large language models (MLLMs) on the PANGEABENCH benchmark, highlighting PANGEA-7B's superior performance in multilingual scenarios.
+> 🔼 The figure shows the aggregate performance of various multimodal LLMs on PANGEABENCH, demonstrating PANGEA-7B's comparable performance to state-of-the-art open-source models in English and superior performance in multilingual scenarios.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Overview of the aggregate performance of various multimodal LLMs on PANGEABENCH.
 Our PANGEA-7B demonstrates comparable performance to SoTA open-source models in English settings, while significantly outperforming them in multilingual scenarios.